 Sunday I got a text from Mama Bear telling me that she took BB to the doctor that morning.
 BB has strep throat.
 Not something that the nanny wants to hear the last few hours of her weekend.
 I braced myself for what I assumed would be a long Monday.
 Surprisingly, it wasn’t.
 Well, at least for me.

-It became apparent less than five minutes after I walked into the door Monday morning that BB had more than strep throat.
+It became apparent less than five minutes after I walked in the door Monday morning that BB had more than strep throat.
 Mama Bear took BB to the doctor again and the results came back quickly.
 Salmonella poisoning.
 Off to Miami Children’s Hospital we go!

 How does a kid who doesn’t eat anything get salmonella poisoning?
 That’s the million-dollar question.
-It doesn’t necessarily have to be with direct contact with food, but by someone not washing their hands after handling raw food or not washing their hands properly after using the bathroom.
+It doesn’t necessarily have to be in direct contact with food, but by someone not washing their hands after handling raw food or not washing their hands properly after using the bathroom.
 I started to have flashbacks to family dinner Friday night at Benihana, which both my sister and I attended, and remember Jack trying to run out the door after using the bathroom and me trying to grab him and hold his hands under the water.
 My mom was right.
 Once you have kids, nothing grosses you out.
 I can vouch for this firsthand.

 The rest of the afternoon was spent trying to keep order in a house that is not new to chaos.
 Tuesday morning was the same (Gymboree and iced coffee) and Wednesday slightly different (no iced coffee this time).
 LB is taking an afternoon nap and I’m taking a break between folding laundry and picking up toys.
 Mama Bear came home a few hours ago and is back in her office.
-Being a career woman never stops, not even when your 3 ½ year old son is down the street at the children’s hospital (under the supervision of dad and grandma).
+Being a career woman never stops, not even when your 3 ½-year-old son is down the street at the children’s hospital (under the supervision of dad and grandma).

 Now for the good news!
 After numerous tests and samples from his stool (ew) the salmonella is only in the colon, which will work itself out of his system on his own.
 At this point we’re waiting for the last bit of blood work, antibiotics from the pharmacy, my medical degree, and BB and company will be on their way home!

 All this happened and it’s only Wednesday.
-Monday is July 4th and a much needed break.
+Monday is July 4th and a much-needed break.
 Is it Friday yet?